Utah Sales Tax

 Failure to file your returns or pay in a timely manner will result in a penalty of $20 or 10% of the total tax due, whichever is larger.
 If your bill remains unpaid after 90 days from the original due date, another $20 or 10% penalty will be added on.
 Interest also accrues starting on the day your return is due, and it must be paid in full as well in order for your account to return to a satisfactory condition.

-Whether you do business primarily in Utah or you operate in a number of states, keeping track of when you have to charge sales tax on purchases and at what rate can be a significant burden.
+Whether you do business primarily in Utah or you operate in several states, keeping track of when you have to charge sales tax on purchases and at what rate can be a significant burden.
 Each state has different requirements concerning what exactly is taxable, and the myriad different local rates add to an already daunting task.
-It’s necessary that you stay on top of all of these details, however, and that’s where TaxTools can provide your company with tremendous benefit.
+You must stay on top of all these details, however, and that’s where TaxTools software and tax calculator can provide your company with tremendous benefits.